Prediction of single-atom-thick transition metal nitride CrN$_4$ with a square-planar network and high-temperature ferromagnetism

+The magnetic moment of Cr atom in CrN$_4$ originates from the partially occupied $d$ orbitals, shown in Fig. \ref{dos-Cr}.
+The spin-up channel of $d_{z^2}$ orbital is fully occupied and its spin-down channel is empty, which is related to the local moment of 1.0 $\mu_B$ of Cr atom.
+The $d_{xy}$, $d_{yz}$, and $d_{xz}$ orbitals distribute around Fermi energy and make a main contribution to the metallic behavior of CrN$_4$ monolayer.
+Each of $d_{xy}$, $d_{yz}$, and $d_{xz}$ orbitals provides the moment of 0.33 $\mu_B$, which corresponds to the itinerant part of Cr moment.
+So, there are both localized moment and itinerant moment in CrN$_4$ monolayer.
+Just as the Heisenberg model is used for FeSe and FeTe compounds \cite{Ma2009,Yu2015}, we use the Heisenberg model to describe the magnetic interactions in CrN4 layer.
+The Hamiltonian is defined as

-where $j$ and $j^\prime$ denote the nearest and next-nearest neighbors of $i$ site, $\vec{M}$ is the Cr moment along $z$ direction.
-The magnetic couplings $J_1$ and $J_2$ can be derived from the energy differences among FM, coll-AFM, and neel-AFM orders \cite{Ma2008}, and the data are shown in Table. \ref{energy-mom}.
+where $j$ and $j^\prime$ denote the nearest and next-nearest neighbors of $i$ site. $J_1$ and $J_2$ are the nearest and next-nearest neighbored couplings, which can be derived from the energy differences among FM, coll-AFM, and neel-AFM orders \cite{Ma2008}.
+A is the single-site magnetic anisotropic energy, which is the energy difference when the Cr moment is along (1 0 0) and (0 0 1) directions.
+The relevant data are shown in Table. \ref{energy-mom}.
+For the CrN$_4$ monolayer, the next-next-neighbor coupling $J_3$ is almost zero according to the SCAN calculations.
+So, the $J_3$ and other couplings over a longer distance are not contained in the Heisenberg Hamiltonian in Equation \ref{Heisenberg}.
+The computational details concerning $J_3$ are attached in Appendix A.